isecurefi/wscli-php/README.md

 accounts.
 This can be helpful if multiple accounts are required, but only one set of bank certificates.

-> **For clients WSCLI PHP SDK provides beefed up swagger generated SDK
+> **For clients WSCLI PHP SDK provides beefed up OpenAPI 2.0 generated
-> interface with WS-Channel service account registration, session
+> SDK interface with WS-Channel service account registration, session
 > login, and file transfers, and PGP based file upload
 > authorizations.
 Clients do not need to worry about
 > challenge-response fetching, RSA encryption or email/phone